gr8manbir/Manbir_den/Self_Driving_Car/Car_RoadLanes/CarND-LaneLines-P1/writeup.md

 	the real image.
 Some of the steps are described below:
 	Parse through the list of detected hough lines and do the below for each line
 		i.
 Check if the slope is -ve(left lane) or +ve(right lane). ii.
-If the slope meets a certain minimum threshold, add it to a list( either left lane list or right lane list ) iii.
-If at the end of parsing through hough lines list, either left or right lane list is empty, return error ( no detectable lanes exist ) iv.
-Subject the detected left lane list and right lane list to a normal distribution ( i.e. value of slope < abs( mean slope - 2 * std. deviation )
+If the slope meets a certain minimum threshold, add it to a list i.e. either left lane list or right lane list iii.
+If at the end of parsing through hough lines list, either left or right lane list is empty, return error i.e.no detectable lanes exist
-		Any slope not a part of the normal distribution is rejected.
+		iv.
+Subject the detected left lane list and right lane list to a normal distribution i.e. value of slope < abs( mean slope - 2 * std. deviation ) Any slope not a part of the normal distribution is rejected.
 		v.
 Calculate left and right mean slopes again after rejecting outliers vi.
 Find mean (x,y)left and (x,y)right from respective lanes